Iran’s neighbours brace for fallout as war threatens new refugee crisis

 Turkiye shares a 530km (329-mile) border with Iran and allows visa-free entry for Iranian citizens.
 It already hosts the world’s largest refugee population, including roughly 3.6 million Syrians, and anti-immigrant sentiment has hardened within domestic politics over the past decade.

-Turkiye’s interior minister, Mustafa Çiftçi, said earlier in March that the government had prepared three contingency plans for the war in Iran.
+Turkiye’s Interior Minister Mustafa Ciftci said earlier in March that the government had prepared three contingency plans in light of the war in Iran.

 The first involves intercepting migration flows within Iranian territory before they reach the border.
 The second proposes establishing buffer zones along the frontier.
 The third would allow refugees to enter Turkiye under controlled conditions as a last resort.